Kansas Layoffs — June 2015

 |---|---|---|---|---|

-The largest notice was filed by Armed Forces Bank at its Leavenworth facility, reporting 125 affected workers.
+Leading the list was Armed Forces Bank at its Leavenworth facility, reporting 125 affected workers.
 ServiceLink NLS, LLS followed with 53 workers.

 After a dip last month, layoff activity has ticked back up.

-The trends suggest mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
+The filings reflect mounting pressure on the Kansas labor market, with activity running above both recent and year-ago benchmarks.
 The Finance & Insurance sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.